rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 - [alert](../alerts/)
 - [persistent-status-notifications](../status-notifications/#persistent-status-notifications/)

-Note: Form validation is a vast topic, this articles focus specifically on validation UI presentation, instruction, and their resulting user requirements.
+Note: Form validation is a vast topic, this articles focus specifically on the UI presentation, its instructional notifications, and the resulting requirements.

 ## Overview

-Validating a form ensure the data that a user inputs is formatted in a manner that we expect.
+Validating a form ensures that the data a user enters matches the formatting requirements of our systems.
-Depending on the need and technique used, it can provide the user with appropriate feedback before, during, or after an interaction with a specific element or to the entirety of the form.
-This allows us to cater the instruction to where and what the user is doing.
+Depending on the need and technique used, validation feedback can be presented before, during, or after an interaction, allowing us to cater the instruction to where and what the user is doing.
 However, some techniques may cause more harm than good.
-For example, a user with limited vision may become confused, frustrated, and abandon form that returns errors out of their view.
+For example, a user with limited vision may become confused, frustrated, and abandon a form that returns errors out of their view.

-Validation allows us the opportunity to have a conversation with our users but should be used only once techniques such as providing informative help text, accepting multiple formats for input data, and or using input masking have all failed.
+Validation allows us the opportunity to have a conversation with our users but should be used only once non blocking techniques such as providing informative help text, accepting multiple formats for input data, and or using input masking have all failed.

 ### Basics
 Before diving into requirements and best practices for validation it makes sense to take a second and reiterate that to validate a form element the element must be well formed.
 - Form elements must have a label and input
 - Label must have a relationship to the input
-- [groups of controls](#grouping-controls) should use the form-group component or be within a `fieldset` and be provided a legend description
+- [groups of controls](#grouping-controls) should use the [cdr-form-group](../../components/form-group/) component or be within a `fieldset` and be provided a legend description
 - Use the help `text` slots to provide formatting information
 - Do not use the `placeholder` attribute
 - Outside of page and site controls, form elements should be contained within a form